 Synchronous learning is where we are all learning at the same time but in different places.
 A MS Teams live session is a good example of a synchronous learning environment – we are all logged in at the same time and the teachers is talking to students live.

 Asynchronous learning on the other hand, is where we are learning neither in the same place nor at the same time.
 Sending a class an assignment to complete on MS Teams on their own, is an example of asynchronous learning.

-- These may be presented live, or recorded in advance with the teacher live on the chat function, to answer questions
+- Students will then have 2 live lessons a day; these may be presented live, or recorded in advance with the teacher live on the chat function, to answer questions

 - Students have a live lesson at 10.30am and another at 1.00pm, each lasting approximately 1 hour